elastic/elasticsearch-net-abstractions/src/Elastic.Stack.Artifacts/README.md

 3. Released versions
     * `MAJOR.MINOR.PATH` where `MAJOR` is still supported as defined by the EOL policy of Elastic.
+    * Note if the version exists but is not yet released it will resolve as a build candidate

 ## Usage